iamkirankumaryadav/Library/Statistics/Statistics.md

 <h3 name='center'>Measures of Centre | Central Tendency</h3>

 1. **Mean:** Average of the data points
-2. **Median:** Middle data point value of an ordered dataset | Large data set: Median position: `( n + 1 ) / 2`
+2. **Median:** Middle data point value of an ordered dataset | Large data set: Median position: `(n + 1) / 2`
 3. **Mode:** Most frequent | Most common | Most occurring data point value.

-### Outlier:
+### Outlier and its effect:
 - The data point that differs or is far away from all the other data points in a sample or population.
 - Mean: Calculates the average, therefore it is affected by an outlier.
 - Median: Concentrates only on middle values, therefore there is a very low to no effect by an outlier.
 - Mode: Concentrates only on the most frequent values, there is no effect by an outlier.

 ### Central Limit Theorem
-- As the sample size increases, the distribution approaches towards normal distribution.
+- As the sample size increases, the distribution approaches towards the normal distribution.
-- The larger the sample size, the better the approximation to a normal distribution.
+- The larger the sample size, better the approximation to a normal distribution.
 - CLT allows us to use information from samples to reference populations.

 <h3 name='spread'>Measures of Spread | Variability</h3>